By Jadda Miller

 How do chefs play a crucial role in the sustainability of our food systems?

 We have a huge influence on the guiding hand of natural selection; we are the ones who popularized blue fin tuna, sea bass, and salmon.
-We also have a chance to change this by using more environmentally sustainable species on our menus instead.
+We also have a chance to change this by using more fish like, slime head or orange roughy on our menus instead.
 We can harm or we can heal.
 We also have the opportunity to be educators and advocates.

 Do you know many chefs or foodies that are advocates of sustainability like yourself?
 If so could you mention how they are contributing?